RenderKit/ospray/doc/api.md

 ### Adaptive Mesh Refinement (AMR) Volume

-AMR volumes are specified as a list of blocks, which are levels of refinement in potentially overlapping regions.
+AMR volumes are specified as a list of blocks, which exist at levels of refinement in potentially overlapping regions.
+Blocks exist in a tree structure, with coarser refinement level blocks containing finer blocks.
+The cell width is equal for all blocks at the same refinement level, though blocks at a coarser level have a larger cell width than finer levels.

 There can be any number of refinement levels and any number of blocks at any level of refinement.
-An AMR volume type is created by passing the type string "`amr_volume`" to `ospNewVolume`.
+An AMR volume type is created by passing the type string `"amr_volume"` to `ospNewVolume`.

-Blocks are defined by four parameters: their bounds, the refinement level in which they reside, their cell width, and the scalar data contained within them.
+Blocks are defined by four parameters: their bounds, the refinement level in which they reside, the cell widths for each refinement level, and the scalar data contained within each block.

+Note that cell widths are defined _per refinement level_, not per block.

   -------------- --------------- -----------------  -----------------------------------
   Type           Name                      Default  Description
   -------------- --------------- -----------------  -----------------------------------
-  range2f        voxelRange              $(∞, -∞)$  minimum and maximum of the scalar
-                                                    values

   `OSPAMRMethod` method          `OSP_AMR_CURRENT`  `OSPAMRMethod` sampling method.
                                                     Supported methods are: